-- Single-Lane: one entry point detector and one exit point detector. - Y-Lane: two entry point detectors and one exit point detector.
+- Single-Lane: one entry point detector and one exit point detector. - Y-Lane: two entry point detectors and one exit point detector. - Dual-Lane type: two entry point detectors and two exit point detectors.

 Lane Event: Any drive-thru event or series of events in which time is measured at active detection points.
 A Lane Event can be measured by lane, Queue time, Lane Total, Detection point time, and Greet time.